NSW Cardiovascular Research Network Research Development Project Grant

 Research projects must be relevant to cardiovascular disease, including stroke, diabetes or kidney disease.

-Up to two awards will be offered in 2014.
+Up to three awards will be offered in 2015.

 Applying for a NSW CVRN Development Project Grant

 For more information please contact the Research Program on (03) 9321 1581 or email firstname.lastname@example.org